bastien-j/vue-modern-table/docs/guide/advanced-checkboxs.md

 Checkboxs allow you to select rows in the table.

 :::tip
-By default, export option is **disabled**.
+By default, checkboxs option is **disabled**.
 :::
-:::warning
+:::details Version 0.6 and below
+Since version 0.7, the `key` field isn't mandatory anymore.

-To make use of checkboxs, each row must have a `key` field with a unique value.
+For version 0.6 and below, to make use of checkboxs, each row must have a `key` field with a unique value.
 You can use [uuid](https://github.com/uuidjs/uuid) for that, or any other library that can generate random unique values.
 :::

 ## Enabling / disabling checkboxs